-Why Sunny Deol Skipped The Trailer Launch Of His Son Karan Deol's Debut Film Pal Pal Dil Ke Paas?
+Why Sunny Deol Skipped The Trailer Launch Of His Son Karan Deol's Debut Film Pal Pal Dil Ke Paas

 "We are not politicians.
 We are good human beings, then actors and then anything else.
 He (Sunny) will do his best for the society.
 There are people around you, pulling you down, and no one appreciates you.
 I believe we should focus on our work.
 I am sure he (Sunny) will do it and show it," added the 83-year-old veteran actor.

 Pal Pal Dil Ke Paas, which also launches newbie Sahher Bambba, is slated to hit the theatres on September 20.
-The trailer of the film has received mixed response from the netizens.
-Having said that it would be interesting to see how Karan's début film fares at the box office.
+The trailer of the film has received a mixed response from the netizens.
+Having said that, it would be interesting to see how Karan's debut film fares at the box office.